 MAY delete the whole import request of <import-profile> element, when the CAB Client is notified about the result of the request and about the PCC updates with the imported profile information

-The CAB Client is notified of the change in the PCC either by SIP NOTIFY or Push OTA Message depending on whether the subscription was a SIP-based subscription or an XDCP-based subscription as described in ‘Subscriptions to CAB User’s own PCC Document changes’.
+The CAB Client is notified of the change in the PCC either by SIP NOTIFY or Push OTA Message depending on whether the subscription was a SIP-based subscription or an XDCP-based subscription as described in 6.13.1 “Subscriptions to CAB User’s own PCC Document changes”.

 Export PCC information to 3rd Party Systems

-The CAB Client SHALL use the <export-profile> element in the CAB Feature Handler Document [CAB XDMS] to store the data for the request to export of PCC information to 3rd party systems, and SHALL use the procedures as described in the [OMA XDM Core] sub clause 6.1.1 “Document Management” with the following clarifications:
+The CAB Client SHALL use the <export-profile> element in the CAB Feature Handler Document [CAB 1.1 XDMS] to store the data for the request to export of PCC information to 3rd party systems, and SHALL use the procedures as described in the [XDM Core] sub-clause 6.1.1 “Document Management” with the following clarifications:

 SHALL use the AUID “org.openmobilealliance.cab-feature-handler”.